Logo Reinier de Graaf ziekenhuis.

 De knop om deze folder als favoriet te markerenFavorietDe knop om deze folder per email door te sturen.Stuur door

-A cesarean section is a surgical procedure where the child is delivered through the abdominal wall.
+A caesarean section (also known as a C-section) is a surgical procedure where the child is delivered through the abdominal wall.
 The operation takes about 45 minutes, sometimes longer, sometimes shorter.
 The baby is usually born within fifteen minutes after the start of the operation.
 After that, the gynecologist will close the uterus and various layers of the abdominal wall.

-The gynecologist advises a cesarean section only if a vaginal delivery is not possible or poses too great a risk for you, your child, or both.
+The gynecologist advises a C-section only if a vaginal delivery is not possible or poses too great a risk for you, your child, or both.
 Because complications can occur with a

-cesarean section, we perform the operation only when there is a good reason.
+C-section, we perform the operation only when there is a valid reason.

-Sometimes, it is clear before pregnancy that a cesarean section will be necessary, for example, if you had previous surgery on the uterus.
-Sometimes it becomes apparent during pregnancy that a cesarean section is needed.
-This can be the case with an abnormal fetal position, or if, for example, the placenta (afterbirth) is covering the cervix, if a fibroid/myoma is preventing the baby from descending, or if there are complications, such as a poorly functioning placenta.
-If a cesarean section is decided upon before delivery, we refer to it as a planned or ‘primary’ cesarean section.
+Sometimes, it is clear before pregnancy that a C-section will be necessary, for example, if you have had previous surgery on the uterus.
+Other times, it becomes apparent during pregnancy that a C-section is needed.
+This can happen with an abnormal fetal position, or if, for example, the placenta (afterbirth) is covering the cervix, if a fibroid/myoma is preventing the baby from descending, or if there are complications, such as a poorly functioning placenta.
+If a C-section is decided upon before delivery, we refer to it as a planned or 'primary' C-section

-Usually, a so-called natural cesarean section is performed.
+Usually, a so-called natural C-section is performed.
 This is not always possible if the condition of the mother or child does not allow it.
 A natural cesarean section resembles a regular (vaginal) delivery as much as possible.
 Immediately after the gynecologist has delivered your baby from the uterus, the pediatrician checks its vital functions, such as heart rate and breathing.
-Then, you get your baby directly on your chest.
+Then, your baby is placed directly on your chest.
 Skin-to-skin contact is important as it promotes bonding between you and your child.
-This also helps initiate breastfeeding earlier.
+It also helps initiate breastfeeding earlier.
 Your skin and a warm air blanket ensure your baby maintains the right body temperature.
-You, your baby, and your (birth-) partner will stay together continuously if possible.
+You, your baby, and your (birth) partner will stay together continuously if possible.
 A nurse from the department will guide your partner and baby from the operating room to the maternity ward.

-As with any surgery, a planned cesarean section requires a preoperative examination of your health.
-This can be done by phone or with a visit to the anesthetist's preoperative consultation.
-There will follow questions about your health and sometimes a physical examination, such as listening to your heart and lungs is performed.
-The anesthetist will discuss the choice between general anesthesia (anesthesia) and a spinal block with you.
-You will also have a telephone appointment with the nurse/maternity nurse from the department where you will be admitted.
+As with any surgery, a planned C-section requires a preoperative examination of your health.
+This can be done by phone or through a visit to the anesthetist's preoperative consultation.
+You will be asked questions about your health, and sometimes a physical examination, such as listening to your heart and lungs, will be performed.
+The anesthetist will discuss the choice between general anesthesia and a spinal block with you.
+Additionally, you will have a telephone appointment with the nurse or maternity nurse from the department where you will be admitted

 Day of the surgery

-On the day of the surgery, you must be fasting as agreed with the anesthetist.
-Before reporting to the department, you will have your blood taken at the hospital laboratory.
-You should drink 500ml of apple juice 24 hours and 2 hours before the surgery to promote your recovery.
-If you have diabetes, drink 500ml of water or tea.
+On the day of the surgery, you must fast as agreed with the anesthesiologist.
+Before reporting to the department, you will have your blood drawn at the hospital laboratory.
+For the benefit of your recovery, you may drink 2 glasses of apple juice before leaving home (at least 2 hours before the surgery).
+If you have diabetes, you may drink 2 glasses of water or tea.
 The nurse will check your vitals and listen to the baby’s heartbeat.
-You will then put on a surgical gown.
+You will then change into a surgical gown.
 If necessary, the nurse will partially shave your pubic hair.
-Shortly before the surgery, you will be brought to the surgical department.
+Shortly before the surgery, you will be taken to the surgical department.
 You should not wear piercings, jewelry, hairpins, nail polish, or makeup; remove contact lenses or dentures.
 The nurse will receive a call when you are expected in the holding area.
-There, the nurse will transfer particulars, and you will receive an intravenous infusion of fluids.
+There, the nurse will provide your details, and you will receive an intravenous infusion of fluids.
 Your partner will change into scrubs and join you later.
 Before the surgery, your bladder must be emptied.
-In the operating room, the spinal block is administered.
-Then, the nurse will insert a urinary catheter to allow urine to flow away.
+In the operating room, the spinal block will be administered.
+The nurse will then insert a urinary catheter to allow urine to drain.
 A bag will collect the urine.
-Placing the epidural is a sterile procedure, for this reason the nurse and partner will wait outside the operating room complex.
+Placing the epidural is a sterile procedure, and for this reason, the nurse and your partner will wait outside the operating room complex

 What to bring